 Needless to say, in such a milieu, the countercultural context of a perfecto has evaporated.
 The garment has lost the meaning that was sculpted by half a century of cultural development.
 What does the perfecto mean now?
 Perhaps it means nothing, just another cultural symbol whose form has been decoupled from its semiotic essence.
 One could argue that this is just another rung on the ladder of cultural appropriation, but what is the worth of appropriation without new meaning to go along with it?

-The loss of the original meaning due to context shift is of course not limited to motorcycle jackets.
-Any garment adapted (usurped?) by one part of culture can produce such a result, and the same case can be made for an MA-1, commonly known as “the bomber jacket,” another staple of punk uniform adapted from the military, whose symbolism has been thoroughly erased.
+The loss of original meaning due to context shift is of course not limited to motorcycle jackets.
+Any garment adapted (usurped?) by one part of culture can produce such a result, and the same case can be made for, say, the MA-1, commonly known as “the bomber jacket,” another staple of punk uniform adapted from the military, whose symbolism has been thoroughly erased.
 The indie rockers of the naughts have tried, unsuccessfully, to appropriate the suit.
 During fashion weeks you see a new wardrobe staple – a Thrasher magazine t-shirt worn by people who have never been on a skateboard.
-Virtually every tween today sports a collar, without the slightest idea of its BDSM connotations.
+Virtually every tween today sports a choker, without the slightest idea of its BDSM connotations.
 I could go on.